FeralGroundhog/ballroomboutique/README.md

 ## PROFILE
-- replace Donatas' profile pic in desktop with the new one he provided
+- TODO replace Donatas' profile pic in desktop with the new one he provided

 ## GALLERY
-- TODO replace remaining demo pictures with real clients
+- DONE replace remaining demo pictures with real clients
-- TODO adjust text size in mobile view to display dates correctly
+- DONE adjust text size in mobile view to display dates correctly
-- TODO Setup third description item for type of dance, possibly next to or below date
+- TODO Setup third description item for type of dance, possibly next to or below date ..- Missing dance style information